hltcoe/patapsco/samples/translation-table/README.md

 # Creating Translation Tables for PSQ

-This readme provides a quick instruction and scripts for creating translation tables for running PSQ.
+This readme provides a quick instruction and scripts for creating translation tables for running PSQ for translating English queries to match foreign language documents.
 This process involves runnining [Moses decoder](https://github.com/moses-smt/mosesdecoder).
 Please refer to their [GiHub repository](https://github.com/moses-smt/mosesdecoder) and [Website](https://www.statmt.org/moses/) for installation and full